 Releases are signed with 6EBC43B1 and published on GitHub.

-For now you’ll have to compile Cage from source.
-There is a pre-release, which can you download from here.
-This version requires wlroots 0.5.0.
+As there is no stable release of Cage yet, for other distributions you’ll have to compile Cage from source.
+You can download the pre-releases from here.
+The latest pre-release (version 0.1.1) requires wlroots 0.6.0.
 Alternatively, you can grab the latest master from GitHub.
 The git build should always be built against the latest tag of wlroots.